ChrisO345/Flint/README.md

 # Flint

+*Flint is still in development so breaking changes may occur.*

 Flint is a tool for encoding and decoding different data formats in sequence.
 Note that Flint is still in development, and some UI features are not yet implemented.